class Net::IMAP::SequenceSet

 If index

-is negative, it counts relative to the end of self
+is negative, it counts relative to the end of the sorted set:

 set = Net::IMAP::SequenceSet["10:15,20:23,26"] set[-1] #=> 26 set[-3] #=> 22 set[-6] #=> 15